 Since the actuarial valuation results are dependent on a fixed set of assumptions and data as of a specific date, there is risk that emerging results may differ, perhaps significantly, as actual experience is fluid and will not exactly track current assumptions.
 This potential divergence may have a significant impact on the future financial condition of the plan.
-However, as we discussed with the Retirement System's staff, because the Plan is sufficiency well-funded (funded percentage of 109.9%), adverse experience for a short period of time is less likely to result immediately in an unfunded liability compared with plans whose funded percentage is closer to or below 100%.
+However, as we discussed with the Retirement System's staff, because the Plan is sufficiency well-funded (funded percentage of 116.0%), adverse experience for a short period of time is less likely to result immediately in an unfunded liability compared with plans whose funded percentage is closer to or below 100%.
 Accordingly, in Section 2, Subsection J of this valuation report we have only included a brief discussion of key risks that may affect the Retirement System.
 However, should the Plan's funded percentage fall closer to or below 100%, we will recommend that the Retirement System consider a stand-alone report with a more detailed analysis of the potential range of the impact of risk relative to the Plan's future financial condition.
 At that time, a more detailed assessment of the risks tailored to specific interests or concerns of the Board would provide the Board with a better understanding of the inherent risks and would further discuss and highlight information and risks particular to the Retirement System such as detailed historical experience and key events, growing plan maturity, heightened contribution sensitivity to asset and liability changes, and projected sensitivity to potential future investment returns through selected scenario or stress test projections.

-9. It is important to note that this actuarial valuation is based on plan assets as of June 30, 2020.
-Due to the COVID-19 pandemic, market conditions have changed significantly during 2020.
-The Plan's funded status does not reflect short-term fluctuations of the market, but rather is based on the market values on the last day of the Plan Year.
-While it is impossible to determine how the pandemic will continue to affect market conditions prior to next year's valuation, Segal is available to prepare projections of potential outcomes upon request.
+9. It is important to note that this actuarial valuation is based on plan assets as of June 30, 2021.
+Due to the COVID-19 pandemic, market conditions have changed significantly since the onset of the Public Health Emergency.
+The plan's funded status does not reflect short-term fluctuations of the market, but rather is based on the market values on the last day of the plan year.
+Moreover, this actuarial valuation does not include any possible short-term or long-term impacts on mortality of the covered population that may emerge after June 30, 2021.
+While it is impossible to determine how the pandemic will affect market conditions and other demographic experience of the plan in future valuations, Segal is available to prepare projections of potential outcomes upon request.